Pecan Chocolate Chip Cookies with Brown Butter

 You can either freeze the baked cookies or you can freeze the dough.
 I like freezing the dough so I can have warm, freshly-baked cookies when cravings hit.
 But they taste great either way!

-- Baked cookies – place them in a freezer-safe container or zipper bag.
+- Baked cookies – place the cookies in a freezer-safe container or zipper bag lined with parchment paper.
 Freeze them for up to 2 months.
-Then, defrost them at room temperature for at least 1 hour before eating.

 - Cookie dough – my favorite way!
 Roll the cookie dough, and place the cookie dough balls on a parchment-lined sheet pan.
 Freeze the cookie dough balls until firm, about 2 hours.
-Then, place the frozen cookie dough balls in an airtight container or zipper bag.
+Then, place the frozen cookie dough balls in a parchment-lined zipper bag.
 Freeze for up to 2 months.

 If you freeze the cookie dough balls, there’s no need to defrost them.
-You can just bake the cookies straight from the freezer!
 Just add 2-3 minutes to the bake time to make up for the extra chilly dough.

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!